tdonker/domain-driven-design-links/README.md

 * The subtle relationship between bounded contexts and sub-domains \(by Lev Gorodinski 2013\): [Sub-domains and Bounded Contexts in Domain-Driven Design \(DDD\)](http://gorodinski.com/blog/2013/04/29/sub-domains-and-bounded-contexts-in-domain-driven-design-ddd/)
 * Stackoverflow \(2018\): [Confused about Bounded Contexts and SubDomains](https://stackoverflow.com/questions/18625576/confused-about-bounded-contexts-and-subdomains)
 * Stackoverflow \(2018\): [Can subdomain and bounded context be same in domain driven design?](https://stackoverflow.com/questions/32069892/can-subdomain-and-bounded-context-be-same-in-domain-driven-design)
+* 'The optimal solution would be to have one bounded context in one subdomain' \(by Robert Basic 2018\): [Bounded contexts and subdomains](https://robertbasic.com/blog/bounded-contexts-and-subdomains/)

 ___
 ### Context map: communication between Bounded Contexts